floatinjianghu/time_manager_front/README.md

 # time_manager_front
-the patial code of frontend which includes  schedule and settings
+the partial code of frontend which includes  schedule and settings